 Prescription Drug Coverage Chart

-- BJC Employee Pharmacy (mail order) can deliver 30-day first fills (new prescriptions), refills and 90-day supplies of maintenance medications, and all specialty drug prescriptions with no mailing or handling fees.
-Employees should order 10 business days in advance (though average delivery time may be shorter).
+- BJC Employee Pharmacy (mail-order) can deliver 30-day first fills (new prescriptions), refills and 90-day supplies of maintenance medications, and all specialty drug prescriptions with no mailing or handling fees.
+Employees should order 10 business days in advance (average delivery time may be shorter).

-- Express Scripts Pharmacies for 2018 will be exclusively Walgreens and its affiliated pharmacies.
+- Express Scripts Pharmacies are exclusively Walgreens.
 Walgreens operates 8,175 drugstores with a presence in all 50 states.